openmindculture/wp-incompatibility-status/README.md

 Some SonarLint warnings (and PHP PSR conventions) should be ignored, like avoiding underscores in function names.
 As we operate in a global namespace shared with other plugins, it is considered best practice to use a unique prefix for identifiers used for `function`, `class`, and `define`.

 A local code sniffer validation can be set up using the provided `composer.json` configuration.
-Note that this currently does not work with PHP 8, so you need to use a PHP 7.4 runtime (`/usr/bin/php74`).
+If that does not work with PHP 8, you can use a PHP 7.4 runtime (`/usr/bin/php74`).
 You may need to adjust the IDE settings to WordPress coding standards and code sniffer configurations according to the provided tutorial.

 - https://packagist.org/packages/wp-coding-standards/wpcs
 - https://www.jetbrains.com/help/idea/using-php-code-sniffer.html#installing-configuring-code-sniffer